jessicablank/employee-tracker/README.md

 This project requires npm node modules, specifically npm inquirer, npm mysql, npm console table, and npm figlet.

 ## Usage
 Use the arrow keys to navigate the main menu and experiment with viewing or updating the tables.

-## Contributing
+## Usage
-Create a pull request.
+This project meets the requirements for a Minimum Viable Product; however, there is an active project page for the author to continue working on the project.
+The author plans to add functionality and make the code more DRY.

 ## Tests
-WHEN the user chooses to view departments, roles, or employees, THEN the user is presented with a well formatted table in the console log.
-WHEN the user choosed to add departments, roles, or employees, the user is prompted with questions to fill in the data AND the data is added to the SQL tables.
-When the user chooses to update employee roles, then the user is presented with prompts to clarify the update AND the employee role is updated in the employee database.
+- WHEN the user chooses to view departments, roles, or employees,
+- THEN the user is presented with a well formatted table in the console log.

+- WHEN the user choosed to add departments, roles, or employees,
+- THEN user is prompted with questions to fill in the data
+- AND the data is added to the SQL tables.

+- WHEN the user chooses to update employee roles,
+- THEN the user is presented with prompts to clarify the update
+- AND the employee role is updated in the employee database.

 ## Questions
 You can reach the author, Jessica Blankemeier,  via [github](http://github.com/jessicablank) and [email](mailto:jessicablankemeier@gmail.com)